georgemac510/nature-nfts-marketplace-polygon/README.md

 ### Deploying to an Ethereum testnet such as Goerli

-7) Create and configure your `.secret` and `.infuraid` files
+7) Create and configure your `.secret` and `.infuraid` files<br>
    a) In the `root` of your project, create a `.secret` file by typing `touch .secret`.
 While still in the root directory, type `touch .infuraid`.
 You now have two files which will hold some of our "environment variables".
-We will later on create a `.env` file to hold our IPFS environment variables.
+We will later on create a `.env` file to hold our IPFS environment variables.<br>
    b) Go into your Metamask Chrome extension and click on the "hamburger", then `Create account`.
-We want to create a new account that is unassociated with other accounts with real Ethereum because we are going to use the new account's `private key`.
+We want to create a new account that is unassociated with other accounts with real Ethereum because we are going to use the new account's `private key`.<br>
    c) In the next, KEEP THIS PRIVATE KEY A SECRET AND DO NOT EXPOSE IT.
 Now click on the "3 dots" and choose `Account details`, then `Export private key`.
-Copy and paste it into the `.secret` file that you created in Step 7a.
+Copy and paste it into the `.secret` file that you created in Step 7a.<br>
    d) Go to https://infura.io/ to open a free account.
 Once you have created your account, you will need to `CREATE NEW KEY`.
 Copy and paste the `PROJECT ID` only into the the `.infuraid` file.
 By the way, both the .secret and .infuraid files have no other data on line one but the keys, not even a space.

 8) Compile and deploy smart contract